UrbanScientist/UrbanScientist/_posts/2019-01-01-Mathematics-of-the-Powerball-blog.md

 categories: Mathematics
 ---

 The popular Powerball Lottery offered in the United States has in the past years statistically evolved to accommodate larger payouts due to several iterative adjustments in the game's structure.
-The most recent adjustment being set in place for the drawing which occurred on October 7th, 2015.
+The most recent adjustment was set in place for the drawing which occurred on October 7th, 2015.
 This probabilistic alteration has opened the opportunity for players to potentially win payouts in excess of $1 billion.
 This post is the first in a series and seeks to understand how to calculate and comprehend the underlying probabilities or odds associated with the Powerball Lottery game, and to statistically and mathematically explore of the historical outcomes arising from each drawing from the game. <!--more--> If you prefer to computationally walk through the blog post, I will place code snippets within this article for you to run on your own {% sidenote 'One' 'I will be using Python 3.7 for this project.
-Access the associated [Jupyter Notebook](https:address) for the project here.' %}
+Access the associated [Jupyter Notebook](https://github.com/UrbanScientist/1_Mathematical_Understanding_of_Powerball) for the project here.' %}

 ## Brief History of the Powerball Lottery Game